bendtherules/bendtherules.github.com/posts/function-name-binding.md

     ```
     B. `hello` is redefined within INSIDE scope, whenever we call the function.
 If this is the case, then it won't get affected by what happens to `hello` in the OUTSIDE scope.

-In this case, name binding within
+In this case, name binding in inner scope works using the first method (explained above).

 # Func expression and Arrow function